1.6. Frequently Asked Questions¶

 If you consider using an efficient on disk storage format, HDF5 is a better choice than most others.
 It is fast and efficient and well supported in all mainstream programming languages and a fair share of popular analysis packages.
 The format is so widely used and backed by a big organisation that it will continue to be supported for the foreseeable future.
 So if you are going to use HDF5 anyway, why not use the NeXus definition to lay out the data in a standardised way?
 The NeXus community spent years trying to get the standard right and while you will not agree with every single choice they made in the past, you should be able to store the data you have in a quite reasonable way.
 If you do not comply with NeXus, chances are most people will perceive your format as different but not necessarily better than NeXus by any large measure.
 So it may not be worth the effort.
 Seriously.

 If you encounter any problems because the classes are not sufficient to describe your experiment, please contact the mailing list.
-Pull requests for the defintions repository (for example adding contributed defintions) are also welcome (see next question).
+Pull requests for the definitions repository (for example adding contributed definitions) are also welcome (see next question).
 The NIAC is always willing to consider new proposals.

 - I want to contribute an application definition.